 The rationale for offering the decathlon curriculum through an academic elective course is to:

-- provide opportunity for bridging the achievement gap for participating students.
+provide an opportunity to bridge the achievement gap for participating students.

-It is believed that coaches will see a positive benefit for students who engage in this challenging curriculum.
+Coaches shoulld see positive benefit for students who engage in this challenging curriculum.
 Spillover effect is to be expected.
-Some coaches have reported that students’ grades went up significantly as a result of studying the decathlon curriculum.
+Some coaches have reported that students’ grades went up significantly as a result of studying the Decathlon curriculum.